How we work

 Writing

 At BigBinary, we care a lot about how we write.
-This is because we write once, and lots of people read it.
-It's essential that whatever is written has clarity and conciseness.
+This is because in an engineering company like BigBinary we typically write once, and many people read it.
+Hence it's essential that whatever is written has clarity and conciseness.

 Whatever is written should also be grammatically correct English sentences all the time.
-Even in internal chat, BigBinary folks are not allowed to write like "i will attend the call five minutes late".
+Even in our internal chat, BigBinary folks are cannot write like "i will attend the call five minutes late.".
 Here "i" should have been spelled as "I".

 Reading

 We want BigBinary folks to have the capacity to read long articles without getting distracted.
 In this social media age, where videos are consumed mostly, people are getting worse at reading long articles.
-We want BigBinary folks to have the capacity to be able to read in a concentrated manner.
+We want BigBinary folks to be able to read in a concentrated manner.

 Asynchronous communication

-My co-worker will look at the message at his/her convenience and reply accordingly.
-The co-worker can respond by posting a message or making a video and posting that video for me.
+My team member will look at the message at their convenience and will reply accordingly.
+My team member can respond by posting a message or making a video and posting that video for me.

-We believe this change in behaviour alone will go a long way toward making "remote work" a success.
+We believe this change in behavior alone will go a long way toward making "remote work" a success.

 Maximize uninterrupted time

 Being constantly interrupted is terrible for getting high-quality work done.
-We are not digging ditches here; we can stop the work and resume anytime.
+We cannot stop the work and resume work anytime we want.
 When we are doing creative work, setting up the mind in the proper work zone and understanding the context of the problem itself takes quite some time.
 Whether you are writing code, writing a blog, performing QA or doing UI/UX work, we can do quality work if and only if we have uninterrupted time for a long stretch of time.

-For example, one can spend 60 minutes in one of the two ways.
+There are many ways to spend time.
+One can spend 60 minutes in one of the two ways.
 No disturbance for 60 minutes.
 Six interruptions in 60 minutes.
-If a person is interrupted six times in 60 minutes by asking that person to look at something on Slack, then on average, that person has only 10 minutes of uninterrupted time.
+If a person is interrupted six times in 60 minutes because of the pings from Whatsapp, Slack, imessages, email notifications, GitHub notifications then on an average, that person has only 10 minutes of uninterrupted time.
 That's too little to get any quality work done.

 Nothing gets done when we are constantly interrupted.
 The Worst part is that these interruptions are disguised as work itself.
 A ping on Slack, an email notification and a ping from GitHub seem like work.
-However, these interruptions do not let us do "deep work" if not properly managed.
+However, these interruptions do not let us do "focused work".
 To get work done, we need to have a long stretch of uninterrupted time for ourselves.

 When we are out of our "no interruption time zone," that's a good time to check Slack, email etc. The main point is that it is up to us to decide if we want to check Slack or if we want to do work.
-When someone interrupts us by sending a direct message on Slack, they are taking that right away from me.
-I had no choice then, which was bad for getting work done.
+When this choice is taken away then that's an interruption.
+I didn't want to be interrupted in the middle of my work but I had no choice in the matter.
+Those types of interruptions are really bad for work and those types of interruptions should be minimized.

 Flexible Timing